8ft0/study-guide/docs/bash/Log File Analysis/Log File Analysis with Error Distribution.md

-## Challenge Name: Log File Analysis with Error Distribution
+## Log File Analysis with Error Distribution

 ### Description:
 You are given a directory containing multiple log files.
 Your task is to write a shell script that analyses these log files to calculate the distribution of log entries per hour, specifically focusing on `ERROR` log entries.
 The script should generate a summary report showing the number of `ERROR` entries for each hour of the day.